SpartnerNL/laravel-excel-docs/3.1/getting-started/upgrade.md

 - Excel::load() is removed and replaced by Excel::import($yourImport)
 - Excel::create() is removed and replaced by Excel::download/Excel::store($yourExport)
 - 3.0 provides no convenience methods for styling, you are encouraged to use PhpSpreadsheets native methods.

+You can find an example upgrade for an export here: https://github.com/Maatwebsite/Laravel-Excel/issues/1799